 At twelve years old, James Seale murdered all of his friends.
 In a short horror film.

 Ever since, he embraced a passion for storytelling on the page and screen.
 After graduating NYU, Seale was hired to shoot commercials and music videos in Manhattan, honing his skills as a director, cinematographer and editor.
 Soon after, he moved to Los Angeles to work in feature films and television.

-As a screenwriter, Seale has written MAMA’S BOYS for Joel Silver/Warner Bros. and sold his spec script TOMORROW MAN to Paramount Pictures/Mario Kassar.
-In television, Seale was hired by Carlton Cuse (executive producer of LOST) to write for the series BLACK SASH.
+As a screenwriter, Seale has written MAMA’S BOYS for Joel Silver/Warner Bros. and sold the action/thriller TOMORROW MAN to Paramount Pictures and Mario Kassar.
+In television, he was hired by Carlton Cuse (executive producer of LOST and JACK RYAN) to write for the series BLACK SASH.
 He also secured a two-pilot deal with NBC and producer Warren Littlefield.